kgarg-us/amp-hack-2026/README.md

 - `backend/`: Python FastAPI API with automatic OpenAPI and Swagger docs.
 - OpenAI integration on the backend using a pre-configured model from environment variables.
 - New-hire onboarding assistant: `/api/generate` grounds every answer in `backend/New_Hire_FAQ_Questions.pdf` (parsed once and cached) and returns a concise, summarized response — including structured first-week plans when asked (e.g. "generate a first-week plan for Alex, a Backend Engineer").
+- FAQ-Assistant: `/api/faq` searches the FAQ data source for the FAQ chat companion

 ## Project Structure